Move Forward After Loss Without Moving On

 - Not being able to do normal things in life

-- Not having any idea what to do with the rest of your life
+- Not having any idea what to do with your life

 You feel like you might be stuck in grief forever.

-And you wonder, “Is it normal to be in this much pain after 4 years?“
+And you wonder, “Is it normal to be in this much pain after all this time?“

 Take heart knowing this,